 The Department of Comparative Medicine serves as the “glue” that helps trainees maintain their professional identity as they immerse themselves in basic science research.
 This takes place in several ways:

-- A seminar series and departmental research day in Comparative Medicine exposes trainees to veterinary researcher role models and provides opportunities for trainees to present their research results.
+- The Department of Comparative Medicine exposes trainees to veterinary researcher role models and provides opportunities for trainees to present their research results.

 - Trainees present at Comparative Medicine research meetings.